WeziTN/Code-and-Stuff/README.md

 # Code-and-Stuff

+Some of the Basic Projects I've done

+100% Wezi on this one...

-Some of MY personal Projects Feel free to look at em and inform yoh!!
+Feel free to Spazz on em stuffs👍🏿